Contributed By Patrikios Pavlou & Associates LLC

 The foreign judgment is not final and conclusive

 As a rule, a foreign judgment is enforceable in Cyprus only if it is final and conclusive.
 A foreign judgment is deemed to be final and conclusive if it creates res judicata between the parties to the foreign proceedings, in the sense that such a judgment cannot be altered in any manner or declined by the foreign/original court.
 A foreign judgment may still be deemed as final even if an appeal is pending before the higher courts of the country of origin.
 Nevertheless, an interim judgment related to provisional, including protective, measures ordered by a court of an EU member state will still be registrable and enforceable in Cyprus under the provisions of Regulation (EC) 1215/12.

-The foreign judgment is inconsistent with previously issued judgments between the same parties.
-In accordance with the above ground, the enforcement of a foreign judgment could be refused if the judgment the enforcement of which is sought is contrary or inconsistent with a previously issued Cypriot judgment or another judgment of the foreign court that is enforceable in Cyprus.
+The foreign judgment may be inconsistent with previously issued judgments between the same parties.
+In accordance with the above grounds, the enforcement of a foreign judgment could be refused if the judgment the enforcement of which is sought is contrary or inconsistent with a previously issued Cypriot judgment or another judgment of the foreign court that is enforceable in Cyprus.

 Application to Set Aside the Registration